-The Canadian Classification of Health Interventions (CCI) is the new national standard for classifying health care procedures.
+The Canadian Classification of Health Interventions (CCI) is the national standard for classifying health care procedures.
 CCI is the companion classification system to ICD-10-CA. CCI replaces the Canadian Classification of Diagnostic, Therapeutic and Surgical Procedures (CCP) and the intervention portion of ICD-9-CM in Canada.
-See implementation status.

-- other healthcare interventions such as assistance with activities of daily living, environmental assessments, and counselling; and
+- Other health care interventions such as assistance with activities of daily living, environmental assessments and counselling

 For more information, see the overview of CCI sections and code ranges.

-CCI specifies more precisely than ever before what interventions and services health professionals provide.
-It has been designed to be service-provider and service-setting neutral and can be used comprehensively throughout the health system.
-A comparison of CCI to CCP and ICD-9-CM illustrates many of the improvements over its predecessor classifications.
-Other benefits of CCI include:
+CCI specifies more precisely than ever before the interventions and services health professionals provide.
+It has been designed to be service-provider and service-setting neutral and can be used comprehensively throughout health systems.
+A comparison of CCI with CCP and ICD-9-CM illustrates many of the improvements over its predecessor classifications.
+Other benefits of CCI include

-As CCI replaces CCP and/or ICD-9-CM as the new standard for the classification of health-related interventions in Canada, information systems that collect and store procedure codes must be modified to accommodate the new CCI coding structure.
+CCI replaces CCP and/or ICD-9-CM as the standard for the classification of health-related interventions in Canada; information systems that collect and store procedure codes must be modified to accommodate the CCI coding structure.